awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.CompareMySQL57.md

   You can change this behavior on the writer instance by modifying the value for the DB parameter `internal_tmp_disk_storage_engine`\.
 For more information, see [Instance\-level parameters](AuroraMySQL.Reference.ParameterGroups.md#AuroraMySQL.Reference.Parameters.Instance)\.
 + On reader instances, on\-disk temporary tables use the MyISAM storage engine, which uses local storage\.
 That's because read\-only instances can't store any data on the Aurora cluster volume\.

-## Comparison of Aurora MySQL version 1 and Aurora MySQL version 2<a name="AuroraMySQL.Compare-56-57"></a>

-The following Amazon Aurora MySQL features are supported in Aurora MySQL version 1, but currently aren't supported in Aurora MySQL version 2\.
-+ Asynchronous key prefetch \(AKP\)\.
-For more information, see [Optimizing Amazon Aurora indexed join queries with asynchronous key prefetch](AuroraMySQL.BestPractices.md#Aurora.BestPractices.AKP)\.
-+ Scan batching\.
-For more information, see [ Aurora MySQL database engine updates 2017\-12\-11](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraMySQLReleaseNotes/AuroraMySQL.Updates.20171211.html) in the *Release Notes for Aurora MySQL*\.

-Currently, Aurora MySQL version 2 doesn't support features added in Aurora MySQL version 1\.16 and later\.
-For information about Aurora MySQL version 1\.16, see [ Aurora MySQL database engine updates 2017\-12\-11](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraMySQLReleaseNotes/AuroraMySQL.Updates.20171211.html) in the *Release Notes for Aurora MySQL*\.

-The performance schema isn't available for early releases of Aurora MySQL version 2\.
-Upgrade to Aurora 2\.03 or higher for performance schema support\.